thevuong/next15-filterlist/STEPS.md

 - I want to use partial prerendering.
 This will allow me to partially render a page or layout as static, also a Next.js 15 feature.
 Very powerful.
 - Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 I need to make a production build, I've already deployed it so we can see it.

-## Review lighthouse scores again

-- Open the second tab in new window with pre-run scores.
+- Open the second tab in new window.
-- Speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.

+## Review lighthouse scores again

+- Open the third tab in new window with pre-run scores.
+Hover scores.
+- Greatly improved scores, 95-100 lighthouse performance even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.
-- Greatly improved scores, 100 lighthouse performance even with a 2s second total load time application.